Grits Sandwiches for Breakfast: Critical reception

-In February 1991, Edward Hill of the Cleveland Plain Dealer wrote that the album "insultingly exploits everyday tenants of black life" and that it was "amazing that other rappers will tolerate this stupid a parody of their art form."
+In February 1991, Edward Hill of the Cleveland Plain Dealer wrote that the album "insultingly exploits everyday tenets of black life" and that it was "amazing that other rappers will tolerate this stupid a parody of their art form."
 Hill also derided the album's press release about Rock's background in Detroit, characterizing it as similar to the "pack of lies Vanilla Ice fed to the press before his middle class roots were exposed."
 The Grand Rapids Press singled out "New York Is Not My Home" and "Abdul Jabar Cut" as showing potential, but disliked the record's exaggerated profanity and misogyny, calling it a "sad example of the what kind of doors 2 Live Crew" had opened, and gave the album 1.5 stars out of 4.

 Retrospective reviews have also looked unfavorably upon the album, with Rolling Stone listing it as one of "20 terrible debut albums by great artists" and gave it two and a half out of five stars in its album guide.
 AllMusic's Johnny Loftus wrote that "despite Kid's distinct, hard-edged flow and references to the building blocks that would later make his career, Grits Sandwiches for Breakfast is a mostly laughable recording".
 Robert Christgau gave the album a "dud" rating.
+Steve "Flash" Juon of Rap Reviews wrote, "I'm not a fan of what Rock has become, but I respect his debut album, even as I firmly tell you that it’s not anything to go out of your way for.
+'Yo-Da-Lin in the Valley' is amusing and unconventional enough to be worth revisiting, but the album is largely forgettable.
+The unfortunate truth is that Kid Rock fit in so well that he didn’t stand out."
 However, the album's music has also received praise from The Village Voice, which called the song "Wax the Booty" a "classic" in an article by Chaz Kangas, who called the track "smooth and sinister" and "a worthwhile tale of fornication from the era where sex in storytelling was king."